pushkarkadam/portfolio/my_collections/_posts/2021-11-30-jekyll-blog-category.md

 Contents of blog 2.
 {% endhighlight %}

+**Note**: As per Jekyll convention, you must name your blog post markdown file with the format `year-month-day-name-of-your-blog-post.md`.
+Example: For blog0 published on 2020-10-06, the file name must be `2020-10-06-blog0.md`.

+For more information on Jekyll blogs, follow the Jekyll step by step tutorials on [blogging](https://jekyllrb.com/docs/step-by-step/08-blogging/){:target="_blank"}.

 ## Categories collection
 ---

 Create a collection of categories.
-For every category you add to your blog post, there must be a markdown file for that category with some front matter. **Example**: If you include `coding` category in your blog post as above, you must create a file `coding.md` inside `_categories` collection folder.
-We use the variable `category_name` in the front matter to link the category to the blog post.
+For every category you add to your blog post, there must be a markdown file for that category with [front matter](https://jekyllrb.com/docs/step-by-step/03-front-matter/){:target="_blank"} consisting of a variable `category_name`. **Example**: If you include `coding` category in your blog post as above, you must create a file `coding.md` inside `_categories` collection folder and add `category_name: coding` to the front matter.

 Your categories collections folder may look as follows: